kata-ai/tslint-config-kata/README.md

 ## Using Prettier

-[Prettier](https://prettier.io/) is a tool automatically formats your code during save.
+[Prettier](https://prettier.io/) is a tool to automatically format your code during save.
 It supports various editors, from VSCode, Atom, Sublime, and even Emacs.

 To use this TSLint config in conjunction with Prettier, copy the `.prettierrc` file in this repository and paste it to your project.